 I received my bachelor's degree in sociology with a minor in psychology and a master's degree in clinical and counselling psychology.
 I also have a research master’s degree in social psychology as I am very interested in the influence of social context and interpersonal relationships on psychological wellness.
 In addition, I have completed the Level 1 & 2 trainings, and Level 3 practicum training in Gottman Method Couples Therapy which I use in my therapy work with

 I integrate the current scientific evidence in psychotherapy into my work.
-My practice is influenced by the following therapy models: humanistic, psychodynamic, Gestalt, existential, and cognitive behavioural therapy.
+I am a trauma trained therapist and my practice is influenced by the following therapy models: humanistic, psychodynamic, Gestalt, existential, and cognitive behavioural therapy.

 My approach to therapy is informed not only by my training, but also my passion for drama, cinema and literature which I enjoy blending into my practice.